zmitton/eth-proof/README.md

 * eP.getReceiptProof
 * eP.getLogProof //todo

-To access the rest of the functionality you need to run a full node and init the object with all 3 things (`web3Provider`, `blochHash`, `dbPath`).
+To access the rest of the functionality you need to have a full node and init the object with all 3 things (`web3Provider`, `blochHash`, `dbPath`).

 ```javascript
 var chainDataPath = '/Users/zacharymitton/Library/Ethereum/geth/chaindata'